 FORTRAN IV: A model A Ford.
-FORTH: A go-cart.

 FORTRAN 77: A six cylinder Ford Fairlane with standard transmission and no seat belts.

 COBOL: A delivery van, bulky and ugly, but it does work.

 BASIC: A second hand Rambler with a rebuilt engine and patched upholstery.
 Your dad bought it for you to learn to drive.
 You will ditch the car as soon as you can afford a new one.

-PL/I: A Cadillac converible with automatic transmission, a two toned paint job, white wall tires, chrome exhaust pipes and furry dice hanging from the rear view mirror.
+PL/I: A Cadilloc converible with automatic transmission, a two toned paint job, white wall tires, chrame exhaust pipes and furry dice hanging from the rear view mirror.

 C: A black Firebird, the all-macho car.
-SNOBOL: An eighteen wheeler.
-Handles Assembler).
+Comes with optional seat belts (lint) and an optional fuzz buster (escape to Assembler).
 ALGOL 60: An Austin mini.
 Boy what a small car.

 PASCAL: A Volkswagon beatle.
 Its small but sturdy.
 Was once popular with intellectuals.

-MODULLA II: A Volkwagon Rabbit with a trailer hitch. (get it?) -ALGOL 68: An Aston Martin, An impressive car, but not just anyone can drive it.
-LISP: An electric car, Its simple but slow.
+MODULLA II: A Volkwagon Rabbit with a trailer hitch. (get it?)

+ALGOL 68: An Aston Martin.
+An impressive car, but not just anyone can drive it.

+LISP: An electric car.
+Its simple but slow.
 Seat belts are not available.

 PROLOG/LUCID: Prototype conceptual cars.